Encoding and Enumerating Acyclic Orientations of Graphs: Introduction

 \section{Introduction}

 Throughout this paper, we will focus our attention on finite simple graphs $G$, with $V(G)$ denoting the set of vertices of the graph and $E(G)$ denoting the set of edges.
-A multipartite graph is a graph whose vertices can be partitioned into distinct sets $V_i$ so that every edge of the graph connects a vertex in $V_i$ to a vertex in $V_j$, with $i\neq j$.
+A multipartite graph is a graph whose vertices can be partitioned into independent sets (parts).
 A multipartite graph with $k$ parts is referred to as a $k$-partite graph, and the complete $k$-partite graph is the graph with $k$ parts which contains an edge between every pair of vertices from different parts.
 This is denoted $K_{n_1, n_2, ... , n_k}$, where each $n_i$ is the number of vertices within part $V_i$.

 An orientation of a graph is an assignment of a direction to each edge in some way.
 An orientation of a graph is said to be \emph{acyclic} if the assignment does not form any directed cycles.
 In an orientation of a graph a vertex is said to be a \emph{source} if its in-degree is zero, and similarly, a vertex is said to be a \emph{sink} if its out-degree is zero.
 We denote the multinomial coefficients by ${n \choose a_1, a_2, \dots, a_k}= \frac{n!}{a_1! \cdot a_2! \dots a_k!}$ where $n=\sum_{i=1}^k a_i$ and $a_1, a_2, \dots, a_k$ are nonnegative integers.
-Given a graph $G$, we denote the chromatic number of $G$, by $\chi(G)$.
-The chromatic number of a graph $G$ is the smallest number of colors needed to color the vertices of $G$ so that no two adjacent vertices share the same color.
+A set of vertices of a graph $G$ is independent if its vertices are pairwise nonadjacent.
+The independence number of a graph $G$, denoted by $\alpha(G)$, is the cardinality of a largest independent set of $G$.
+Similarly, we denote the chromatic number of $G$, by $\chi(G)$.
+The chromatic number of $G$ is the smallest number of colors needed to color the vertices of $G$ so that no two adjacent vertices share the same color.
 Similarly, $\chi_G$ denotes the chromatic polynomial of $G$.
 The chromatic polynomial $\chi _{G}$ at a positive integer $\lambda$, $\chi_G(\lambda)$, is defined by the number of $\lambda$-colorings of the graph $G$.